 Reconfigure VM guest with below configuration: Remove IDE storage for Windows OS DONT delete

-, remove IDE storage for CD ROM, then add a new VirtIO/VirtIO SCSI storage and attachWINDOWS.qcow2
+WINDOWS.qcow2, remove VirtIO storage for dummy storage you can deleteDUMMY.qcow2, remove IDE storage for CD ROM, then add a new VirtIO/VirtIO SCSI storage and attachWINDOWS.qcow2to it.Restart the VM guest

 For VM guest of Windows 10 and above, run command: